mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

         Y(19) = Y(20) with rank 0
         Y(20) = Y(10) with rank 0

-    The instantiation procedure stops when it finds that `Y(10)`, which is solved, is successor of `Y(20)`, and the structure graph is simplified to the following
+    The instantiation procedure stops when it finds that `Y(10)`, which is solved, is a successor of `Y(20)`, and the structure graph is simplified to the following

     .. math::
         :nowrap: